5 Ways to Limit Trading Losses in Galileo FX

 2. Max Orders setting

-Using Max Orders is especially useful if you want to make sure that Galileo FX will not open a large number of orders.
+Using Max Orders is especially useful if you want to make sure that Galileo FX will not open more than one order.

 TIP: Use Max Orders to limit the number of orders opened by Galileo FX on a specific chart (for example, EUR/USD).